Do you feel that you are constantly struggling to be at peace?

 Look for the positive.

-Rick Hanson, author of Buddha’s Brain: the practical neuroscience of happiness, Love, and Wisdom, talks about how our brains are naturally attracted to avoiding negative experiences in life.
+Rick Hanson, author of Buddha’s Brain: The Practical Neuroscience of Happiness, Love, and Wisdom, discusses how our brains are naturally drawn to avoid negative experiences.

 If you are dealing with your children’s substance use, you don’t have to look very far to feel the negative experiences that are not pleasant.